cadeyrn/bookmarks-organizer/README.md

 With the Bookmarks Organizer, it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!

-**The Bookmarks Organizer is a WebExtension and also compatible with Firefox 57 and later.**
+**The Bookmarks Organizer is a WebExtension and also compatible with Firefox Quantum (Firefox 57 and later).**

-### IMPORTANT NOTICE - PLEASE READ

-Users of a script blocker such as uMatrix or NoScript should ensure that it does not block the scripts of the add-on.
-When the tracking protection of Firefox is enabled, Firefox bookmarks which are on the tracking list used by Mozilla will be marked as broken.
-Please double check if these bookmarks can be removed.

 ### Features